ndthuan/docker-php/README.md

 -e NGINX_REWRITE_MODE=framework
 -e VHOST_PUBLIC_ROOT=/app/public
 -v $(pwd):/app \
-ndthuan/php:7.3-fpm-nginx
+ndthuan/php:7.3-fpm-nginx-alpine
 ```

-Available tags:
+Available tags (Dockerfile for each is in the corresponding branch):
-* 5.6-apache
+* 5.6-apache-alpine
-* 7.2-apache
+* 7.2-apache-alpine
-* 7.2-fpm-nginx - Alpine based
+* 7.2-fpm-nginx-alpine
 * 7.3-apache
-* 7.3-fpm-nginx - Alpine based
+* 7.3-fpm-nginx-alpine

 # About php-fpm and nginx in the same image

 Some people might argue that this defeats the philosophy of containers that multiple services should not be running in the same container.

 But since php-fpm itself cannot serve HTTP, we need a web server to act as its frontend.
 These two services come together to serve the same concern so it's valid to put them in the same image.

 Also, if you have tens of web apps, this helps you quickly launch a container without touching a configuration file.